Florida Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

 Yes, we offer door-to-door auto transport service throughout Florida.
-When you book with us, we'll ask for your pickup and delivery addresses, and our carriers will work to pick up and deliver your vehicle directly to those locations whenever possible.
+When you book with us, we'll ask for your preferred pickup and delivery addresses.
+Our carriers will do their best to pick up and deliver your vehicle directly to those locations.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.